Alcohol consumption in Ireland

 This is despite data from the Irish Health Survey 2019 reporting that affluent persons report higher prevalence levels of alcohol consumption than disadvantaged persons, with 83% of Very affluent persons reporting that they drink alcohol compared to 70% of Very disadvantaged persons.

-COVID-19 data from 2020 Barometer also found that weekly consumption was higher among higher socio-economic groups (56%) vs lower socio-economic groups (49%) during the initial lockdown phase.
-However, higher socio-economic groups were more likely to indicate any binge drinking with other half doing so (50%) vs 43% lower socio-economic groups.
+In the latest data from 2022, weekly consumption was higher among higher socio-economic groups (53%) vs lower socio-economic groups (50%).
+However, higher socio-economic groups are more likely to indicate any binge drinking with other half doing so (59%) vs 51% lower socio-economic groups.